Italy Intel | Essential Tips for a Worry-Free Trip

 ABOUT THE AUTHOR

 Curated guides, tailor-made itineraries, and insider travel tips for unforgettable adventures in Italy.
-Specializing in local food, wine, cocktails, and unique exploration - particularly in Rome but also in regions and towns north to south.
+Specializing in local food, wine, cocktails, and unique exploration in regions and towns north to south.
 I have experience planning trips to destinations ranging from small towns in Tuscany with a population of 29, to Italy's largest cities.
 My recommendations are carefully selected based on quality, location, and overall experience.
 Typically in centrally located areas so that you won't have to travel too far from any city center to find the best of the best - without falling into tourist traps!
-Ideal for solo travelers or couples, whether you're seasoned visitors or first-timers, my guides cater to those seeking a less mainstream, more DIY adventure with a mix of traditional sightseeing and authentic local experiences that emphasize the flavors of the country.
 What's included in my travel planning services?
-ONE: Planning a trip to Italy can be overwhelming, especially when it comes to finding the best places to see, do, and, most importantly, eat.
+ONE: Planning a trip to Italy can be overwhelming, especially when it comes to finding the best places to visit, what to see and what to do.
 My goal is to help you get clarity on what places to visit and when.
 TWO: Make expert recommendations based on your interests, travel needs, your travel pace, foods & drinks you love, and the experiences you enjoy.
 THREE: Make planning less stressful by saving you hours of research and help you to stop second guessing, narrow down your choices, and choose the best options for you.
 Looking forward to helping plan your next trip!
 Let's chat.

 Send A Tip